HotCakeX/Privacy-Anonymity-Compartmentalization/README.md

 ## <img width="50" src="https://raw.githubusercontent.com/HotCakeX/.github/main/Pictures/Gifs/like.gif"> [Anonymity, the Right Way](#-anonymity-the-right-way)

-Let's be honest, there are misguided people out there: stalkers, trolls, script-kiddies called anonymous groups, doxxers, criminals, irritating privacy intruding people in general.
+There are misguided and ill-intended people out there: stalkers, trolls, script-kiddies called anonymous groups, doxxers, criminals, irritating privacy intruding people in general.
+People that do not share the same values as you do in the civilized world. **They are the ones that you need to protect yourself from.
+They are the ones that you need to be anonymous from.**

 To protect yourself from these groups of individuals, you need to take proactive measures.
 This is the proper type of anonymity and one that is the most advantageous.